28. ZFS Primer¶

 ZFS is a transactional, Copy-On-Write (COW) filesystem.
 For each write request, a copy is made of the associated disk blocks and all changes are made to the copy rather than to the original blocks.
 When the write is complete, all block pointers are changed to point to the new copy.
 This means that ZFS always writes to free space, most writes are sequential, and old versions of files are not unlinked until a complete new version has been written successfully.
 ZFS has direct access to disks and bundles multiple read and write requests into transactions.
 Most filesystems cannot do this, as they only have access to disk blocks.
 A transaction either completes or fails, meaning there will never be a write-hole and a filesystem checker utility is not necessary.
 Because of the transactional design, as additional storage capacity is added, it becomes immediately available for writes.
 To rebalance the data, one can copy it to re-write the existing data across all available disks.
 As a 128-bit filesystem, the maximum filesystem or file size is 16 exabytes.

 ZFS was designed to be a self-healing filesystem.
 As ZFS writes data, it creates a checksum for each disk block it writes.
 As ZFS reads data, it validates the checksum for each disk block it reads.
 Media errors or “bit rot” can cause data to change, and the checksum no longer matches.
 When ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ, it replaces the corrupted data with the correct data.
 Since some disk blocks are rarely read, regular scrubs should be scheduled so that ZFS can read all of the data blocks to validate their checksums and correct any corrupted blocks.
 While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide data corruption detection to a system with one disk.
-FreeNAS® automatically schedules a monthly scrub for each ZFS pool and the results of the scrub are displayed in View Volumes.
-Checking scrub results can provide an early indication of potential disk problems.
+FreeNAS® automatically schedules a monthly scrub for each ZFS pool and the results of the scrub are displayed by selecting the Volume and clicking Volume Status.
+Checking scrub results provides an early indication of potential disk problems.

 ZFS supports real-time data compression.
 Compression happens when a block is written to disk, but only if the written data will benefit from compression.
 When a compressed block is accessed, it is automatically decompressed.
 Since compression happens at the block level, not the file level, it is transparent to any applications accessing the compressed data.
-By default, ZFS pools made using FreeNAS® version 9.2.1 or later will use the recommended LZ4 compression algorithm.
+ZFS pools created on FreeNAS® version 9.2.1 or later use the recommended LZ4 compression algorithm.